stephtowch/stephtowch.github.io/content/post/2025-05-P1/index.md

 description: "How I went from zero coding experience to analysing my MSc Psychology thesis data in R and why it sparked a new academic passion."
 ---

-## From SPSS to R: How I Navigated My MSc Thesis Without a Coding Background
+## From Excel to R: How I Navigated My MSc Thesis Without a Coding Background

 When I began my MSc Psychology thesis, I had no experience coding.
 I wasn’t from a data science background, hadn’t taken any classes and was used to working in Excel and SPSS.
 But my project involved **Structural Equation Modelling (SEM)** and I quickly realised: SPSS wasn’t going to do what I needed.